 Somerville : Upgrade from Pedestals to Overhead Masts

 The two postcards above were photographed in Somerville only a short time apart in the 1960s.
 The original signals in the left photo are pedestal-mounted AGA-style heads, possibly dating back as far as the 1920s, with only one signal per approach.
 Another cool thing in the photo are the green circle NJ Route 28 signs mounted below the Main Street signals.
 My sign collection includes a green NJ 208.
 In the 1968 photo on the right, the upgraded intersection features brand new Marbelite signals on truss rod masts, along with updated black square highway signs.
-Note that there is a new Marbelite pedestal on the far left corner, erected as an auxiliary to the new overhead signals.
+Note that there is a new pedestal on the far left corner, erected as a pedestrian auxiliary to the new overhead signals.

 Bound Brook has lots of good Mexican food these days, but no more pharmacies with a soda fountain, nor any finial-topped AGA signals like this one controlling the corner of Main & Hamilton.